 You'd be surprised how many lucrative career paths you don't know about yet.
 And more and more of them can be carried out without you even having to leave your front door.
 Scoping is one of them.

 What is a Scopist?

-Does it make you think of snipers or hunting rifles?
+Does the word “scoping” make you think of snipers or hunting rifles?
 Well, rest assured, it's nothing like that.

-They check spelling and punctuation, translate into words what the reporter’s computer didn’t render, and make sure everything is in the proper format.
-All of this is done without changing or reordering a single word of testimony.
+Scopists check spelling and punctuation, translate into words what the reporter’s computer program didn’t render, and make sure everything is in the proper format.
+And all of this is done without changing or reordering a single word of testimony.

 Scoping is not the same as proofreading court transcripts.
-Proofreading will occur after the editing – and the editing is where scopists come in.
-If you have experience in proofreading court transcripts, scoping is a scalable service to offer your clients, but you don’t need to have proofreading experience.
-What you will need to succeed is good training, which I’ll go on to discuss later.
+Proofreading occurs after the editing – and the editing is where scopists come in.
+If you have experience in proofreading court transcripts, scoping is a scalable service to offer your clients, but you don’t need to have proofreading experience to be a scopist.
+What you will need to succeed is good training, which we'll discuss later.